wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-javascript-app/includes/7-exercise-retrieve-access-token.md

     - **signIn()** - Signs in the user and uses Microsoft Graph to retrieve the user's profile.
     - **getToken()** - Handles getting an access token that can be used by Microsoft Graph.

-1. Open the **graph.js** file and note that it grabs an access token, calls Microsoft Graph's `/me` API, and selects the user's id and displayName values.
+1. Open the **graph.js** file and note that it grabs an access token, calls Microsoft Graph's `/me` API, and selects the user's ID and displayName values.
 Notice how the access token is retrieved and added to the authorization header that is sent with the request to `/me`.
 1. Finally, open **ui.js** and take a moment to explore the **displayUI()** function.
 It is responsible for showing and hiding elements in **index.html** and displaying the users name after they login.

 ## Run the app